-After pouring through reviews, I decided to start with what was most convenient.
+After poring through reviews, I decided to start with what was most convenient.
 I had to admit to myself that to make changes, I needed convenience.
 Yes, yes.
-There are plenty of speeches I can give myself, and others can give me, about making time, about the importance of exercise, about just doing it - but reality has other plans for me, and I need to be practical and respond to it.
+There are plenty of speeches I could give myself, and others gave me, about making time, about the importance of exercise, about just doing it, but reality had other plans for me.
+I needed to be practical.
 So convenience was going to be key.

-Convenience 2: The “episodes” were only $2 each, and there were only three, so I didn’t run the risk of “If I don’t follow through, that’s $14, $15, $20, $30 down the drain.”
+- The “episodes” were only $2 each, and there were only three, so I didn’t run the risk of “If I don’t follow through, that’s $14, $15, $20, $30 down the drain.”
 We’re not rich, but I can afford $6; and if not all at once, $2 every 10 days.

 This was definitely doable.